 |

-SheerPower's conditional compilation feature uses directives like %defined, %++, %--, and %>> to let developers include or exclude parts of the code based on certain conditions.
+Sheerpower's conditional compilation feature uses directives like %defined, %++, %--, and %>> to let developers include or exclude parts of the code based on certain conditions.
 This makes it easier to adapt the software for different settings or feature sets without altering the main codebase.
 Developers can manage code variations efficiently, such as turning on debugging features for development while keeping the production version clean, or adjusting software capabilities for different versions.
 This results in software that is adaptable, efficient, and simpler to maintain.

-and
+%defined.%test and

-that are part of sheerpower's
+%test_ignore that are part of Sheerpower's

 Unit Testing facility.